sara5521/Penetration-Testing-Tools/service-enumeration/smb/nmap.md

 - 🛡️ Auth Level: User-level (safer than share-level)
 - 🔁 Challenge/Response: Supported (adds some protection)
 - ⚠️ Message Signing: Disabled (vulnerable to MITM attacks)

+**🎯 Attack Vectors:** When message signing is disabled:
+- SMB relay attacks possible
+- Man-in-the-middle attacks feasible
+- Consider using tools like `Responder` or `ntlmrelayx`

 ---